-We need to provide Name and Email address that we would like to have embedded into our commits for that we will use commands:
+We need to provide Name and Email address that we would like to embed into our commits, to do that we will use following commands:

-To confirm that these configurations are added successfully we will use the command git config –list
+To confirm that these configurations are added successfully we will use the command:

 Now we need to generate a SSH key.

 SSH is a secure protocol used as the primary means of connecting to Linux servers remotely.
 Now to generate a new SSH key we will use:

 It will ask you to enter the file name where you want to save the key.
 If you want it saved in your default directory press ‘Enter’.
 Enter blank passphrase if you want to and then enter the same again.

 There is a program called ssh-agent that runs the duration of a local login session.
 It stores unencrypted keys in memory, and communicates with SSH clients using a Unix domain socket.
 So to ensure that SSH agent is enabled we will use this command below: